Non-Orthogonal Multiple Access Enhanced Multi-User Semantic Communication: Experiments and Numerical Results

 \subsection{Transmission Performance}

-The performance of NOMASC is evaluated alongside a series of baseline approaches under AWGN and fading channels, where the results are shown in Fig. \ref{awgn} and Fig. \ref{rayleigh}.
-It can be observed firstly that the proposed NOMASC scheme exhibits good performance under low and high SNR, outperforming all other baseline methods.
-Additionally, its performance is almost as good as the OMA scenario, which means the demodulator model can almost thoroughly eliminate inter-user interference.
-The conventional method holds excellent performance under high SNR.
-However, it suddenly deteriorates when the channel condition is bad, which is called the “cliff effect”.
-It can be noticed that all learning-based methods do not show the “cliff effect” and their performance experience a gentler decline.
-The hybrid method performs well under high SNR, but it performs worse than the proposed method under low SNR, which means that its ability to protect information from channel noise is weaker.
+The performance of the NOMASC is evaluated alongside a series of baseline approaches under AWGN and fading channels.
+As shown in Figs. \ref{awgn} and \ref{rayleigh}, the proposed NOMASC scheme attains good performance under low and high SNR, outperforming all other baseline methods.
+Additionally, its performance is almost as good as the OMA scenario, which means the demodulator model can almost thoroughly eliminate the inter-user interference.
+The conventional method also attains excellent performance under high SNR.
+However, it has suddenly deteriorated when the channel condition is bad, which is called the “cliff effect”.
+It may be noted that none of the learning-based methods has shown the “cliff effect” but a gentler decline.
+The hybrid method performs well under high SNR, but not as good as the proposed method under low SNR, which suggests a poorer ability to protect the information from channel noise.
 And this has also verified the effectiveness of the modem model.
-For the JSCC-Q and DT-JSCC methods, the performances of them are not bad when processing images with a very small resolution like MNIST, but when it comes to a larger image, their performances are much worse than NOMASC, where the reason behind this could be the difficulty of signal detection.
-The gradient approximation used in the soft-to-hard decision process might hinder backpropagation or affect detection accuracy.
-The problem is even more serious in the Europarl\&CIFAR case, in which it can be observed from Fig. \ref{cifareuroparlawgn} that the service quality for text user has broken down to a flat line.
+For the JSCC-Q and DT-JSCC methods, their performances are not bad when processing images with a very small resolution like MNIST, but when it comes to larger images, their performances are much poorer than NOMASC, and the reason behind this could be the difficulty of signal detection.
+The gradient approximation used in the soft-to-hard decision process might hinder backpropagation and effect the accuracy of detection.
+The problem become even worse in the case of Europarl\&CIFAR, as it can be noted from Fig. \ref{cifareuroparlawgn} that the service quality for text user has broken down to a flat line.